-- [3] The subject property, built in 1980 is comprised of a fifteen storey grade B office structure with restaurant space and underground parking located between 3rd Street and 4th Street along 11th Avenue SW.
-The Respondent assessed the building with 209,564 square feet of office use, 1,514 square feet of restaurant and 149 underground parking stalls.
-The Respondent utilised the Income Approach to value to arrive at the assessment using a capitalisation rate of 5.25%. - [4] At the start of the hearing, the Respondent advised of a recommendation concerning the size.
-The Respondent agreed with the Complainant that the office space should be assessed with 207.064 square feet revising the assessment to \$57.460.000.
+[3] The subject property, built in 1981 is comprised of a fourteen storey grade B office structure with surface and underground parking located between 3rd Street and 4th Street along 12th Avenue SW.
+The Respondent assessed the building with 122,785 square feet of office use, ten surface parking stalls and 95 underground parking stalls.
+The Respondent utilised the Income Approach to Value to arrive at the assessment using a capitalisation rate of 5.25%.